In partnership with the horse, create a heart-centered connection to maximize your emotional agility, raise your consciousness, transform and heal.

 Retired Royal Canadian Air Force Major Micky Colton began her entrepreneurial journey after an impressive 38 years as a career officer and C-130 Hercules pilot.
 Micky’s lifelong love for horses led her to start her own equine learning facility in 2017, located in beautiful Prince Edward County, Ontario.
 In 2019 Micky became certified as a Facilitated Equine Experiential Learning (FEEL) professional.
 She has completed her Veterinary Assistant certification.

-Micky has built a strong brand for her business and attributes her success to her four horse partners (Riley, Henry, Tig, and Tango) and her family, who have all helped to shape a unique equine experience that so many visitors have shared since opening.
+Micky has built a strong brand for her business and attributes her success to her five horse partners (Riley, Henry, Tig, Apollo and Tango) and her family, who have all helped to shape a unique equine experience that so many visitors have shared since opening.
 Happily married to Chris for 31 years, Chris and Micky are proud parents of their daughter Erin, who volunteers at the equine facility from time-to-time.
 A descendent of the Haudenosaunee, Micky is proud of her Indigenous, Scottish and Irish heritage and recognizes the land that her business is situated on is a part of her rich ancestral history.

 Erin "Ayra" Colton-Edwards, RSW